websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 ## Get the Web Content Article Rendered with a Particular Template

 A Web Content article is not linked to a particular Template.
-The Template is the way the Web Content renders, and you can use different Templates for the same Web Content.
+The Template defines how the Web Content renders, and you can use different Templates for the same Web Content.
 For more information, read [Understanding Web Content Structures](../web-content-structures/understanding-web-content-structures.md).

 ```{tip}
 Because a Web Content article is not linked to a particular Template, you cannot specify a Template when you `POST` a new article (the HTTP `POST` method ignores the `renderedContents` section describing the Template.)